valtido/sentry-docs/src/collections/_documentation/clients/ruby/usage.md

 end
 ```

-If you only want to send events to Sentry in certain environments, you should set `config.environments` too:
+If you only want to send events to Sentry in certain environments, you should set `config.environments`, too:

 ```ruby
 Raven.configure do |config|